hyperledger/aries-rfcs/features/0434-outofband/README.md

 #### receiver

 The agent that receives the out of band message and decides how to respond.
 There is no out of band protocol message with which the receiver will respond.
-Rather, if they respond, they will use a message from another protocol that the sender will understand.
+Rather, if they respond, they will use a message from another protocol that the sender understands.

 ### States